History of Tokyo: COVID-19 pandemic and the 2020 Olympics

-The 2020 COVID-19 pandemic greatly affected Tokyo.
-There was large jump in cases in July.
-Japan warned that citizens have risk of infection in "3C" settings: "close spaces with poor ventilation, crowded areas, and close conservation areas".
+There was a large spike in COVID cases in the city in July.
+The Japanese government warned citizens that they had a greater risk of transmitting and receiving COVID, which is spread through airborne particles, in '3C' settings: 'close spaces with poor ventilation, crowded areas, and close conservation areas'.
 Offices, public transit, and shops were considered to be low-risk.
 For the month of August, bars, restaurants, and karaoke parlors were asked to close at 10 p.m.
-Those that complied with the request were eligible for compensation of $1,900.
-The city announced a local version of the American Center for Disease Control, which coordinated a citywide pandemic response.
+Those that complied with the request were eligible for compensation of $1,900 USD.
+The city also announced the founding of a public health institute similar to the American CDC which would coordinate a citywide pandemic response.

-After the World Health Organization declared the coronavirus a global public health emergency in January, there were fears it would affect the 2020 Olympics, which were planned for that summer.
-In February, Olympic qualifying tournaments were cancelled.
-A Tokyo 2020 official said the games would continue as usual.
-In March, the International Olympic Committee announced the games would be postponed by a year.